Museum Artifact: Revere 88 Movie Camera and Revere 85 Movie Projector, 1940s

 The Revere Camera Company never fully escaped the shadow of its Chicago rival Bell & Howell, and as a result, its role in the early home movie industry has largely been forgotten.
-For a brief period of time, however, this upstart firm—launched by former radiator repairman Samuel Briskin in 1939—became America's preferred producer of budget-priced 8mm movie cameras, including the Model 88 in our museum collection.
+For a brief period of time, however, this upstart firm—launched by former radiator repairman Samuel Briskin in 1939—became America’s preferred producer of budget-priced 8mm movie equipment, including the Model 88 camera and Model 85 projector in our museum collection.

 To be fair, Revere’s eventual collapse was probably caused more by the usual culprits: i.e., foreign competition + changes in technology and public taste.
 But the dynamic of a self-made immigrant entrepreneur and his spoiled, skirt-chasing son do make for a better tale; a classic American family drama.

 History of the Revere Camera Co.
 Part I: From Russia with Radiators